 UNDERSTORY

-Commissioned by Microsoft Sculpture Location: Main Campus, Redmond, WA: 47°38'21.9"N 122°07'40.7"W
+Commissioned by Microsoft Sculpture Location: Center of the main campus on a small rise, Redmond, WA: 47°38'21.9"N 122°07'40.7"W

-The sculpture will be publicly accessible beginning in June 2024
+The sculpture will be publicly accessible beginning in July 2024

 Wood salvaged from the Microsoft campus coated with charcoal made from scraps of the same wood, 20 feet high by 36 feet by 18 feet on concrete plinths.